EkanshSingh401/romi-autonomous-navigation/README.md

 Autonomous navigation system for the Pololu Romi robot using PID control and encoder feedback.

-This project was developed for robotics experimentation and competition environments.
+This project implements an embedded control system that enables a Romi robot to move autonomously using motor control, encoder feedback, and PID regulation.

 ## Problem

 Autonomous robots must navigate a predefined course without manual control.
-Reliable motion control requires precise motor regulation and feedback from encoders.
+Reliable motion requires accurate motor control and feedback from sensors to maintain trajectory and correct errors.

 ## Solution

-This project implements a closed-loop control system using PID feedback to regulate motor speed and robot trajectory.

-Encoder feedback is used to estimate wheel movement and adjust motor commands in real time.
+This project implements a closed-loop control system using PID controllers to regulate motor behavior.
+Encoder feedback is used to track wheel motion and continuously adjust motor commands.

+The system enables the robot to perform controlled motion using embedded control logic.

 ## Architecture

-Sensors / Encoders
+Encoder Feedback
 ↓
 PID Control Loop
 ↓
 Motor Commands
 ↓
 Robot Motion

 ## Key Features

-- PID motor control
+- PID-based motor control
-- Encoder-based motion feedback
+- Encoder feedback for motion tracking
 - Embedded control loop implementation
 - Autonomous robot navigation logic

+## Hardware Platform

+Pololu Romi 32U4 robot platform.

 ## Tech Stack